Overview

 Slack Page

-• You should be redirected to the Alert Destinations page of the Sifflet application and you should see the name of your workspace on the Slack integration tile.
+• You should be redirected to the Collaboration Tools page of the Sifflet application and you should see the name of your workspace on the Slack integration tile.
 This indicates your integration is properly configured.

 Configured Workspace